sohansamant8/metacx-notes/Imply-Kafka-local/Minikube-Imply-Setup-Steps.md

 * Call `minikube profile list` to view your clusters.

+## Check if `kubectl` context is pointing to `minikube`.
+If not, then set the `kubectl` context to `minikube`.
+This is will prevent the accidental execution of any commands on any of GKE cluster.

+* To check the current context

+`kubectl config view | grep current-context`

+* To change the context to use minikube

+`kubectl config use-context minikube`

+## Once the context is set to `minikube`, then only proceed with the below steps.

 ### Step 2: Install and configure Helm
 * Helm is a package manager for Kubernetes.
 Imply's Kubernetes implementation uses a Helm chart to handle setup and administration functions for the Imply cluster.